Skip to main content

 At the top of the page, select the New Event button.

-• Give your Event a name.
+• Give your Event a name, for example, IBM MQ Queue Depth

-• Enter a description for the Event
+• Enter a description for the Event, for example, Queue depth event

-• Select a severity (Warning or critical)
+• Select Critical severity

 • Select the option of whether you want your Event to get correlated into Incidents